FreiburgDevTeam/mern-application-server/README.md

 ## Description

-With Budget-Manager you will never loose track of your finances.
+With Budget-Manager you will never lose track of your finances.
 You can add expenses or income monthly or once with a new statement.
-In the Dashboard you have an overview of your balance at any giving time, a chart to display all the income and expenses in one year sorted by month.
-So now you have no excuses to loose track of your finances ever again.
+In the Dashboard, you have an overview of your balance at any given time, and a chart to display all the income and expenses in one year sorted by month.
+So now you have no excuses to lose track of your finances ever again.